 In 2002 some of the former inmates of Kinchela Boys Home formed the Kinchela Boys Home Aboriginal Corporation (KBHAC) which aims to assist Kinchela men, their families and communities recover their identity, dignity and well-being.

-An ongoing project, I have been working as a volunteer for the KBHAC since 2002 making portraits of these courageous, generous survivors.
+Sarah Barker worked as a volunteer for the KBHAC from 2002 making portraits of 50 of these courageous, generous survivors.

 In 2017 a selection of these portraits won a place in the Portrait category of the 10th Julia Margaret Cameron Award for women photographers.